github/developer.github.com/content/guides/rendering-data-as-graphs.md

 check out ["D3 for Mortals"][D3 mortals].

 D3 is a JavaScript library, and likes working with data as arrays.
-So, let's convert our Ruby hash into an array, and convert it to JSON for use in JavaScript in the browser.
+So, let's convert our Ruby hash into a JSON array for use by JavaScript in the browser.

     languages = []
     language_obj.each do |lang, count|